Learn about P2TR (Pay To Taproot) to understand how to spend from a HTLC script.

 Refund

 The refund mechanism is a critical safety feature in atomic swaps that prevents funds from being locked forever if the swap fails to complete.
+Key concepts in refunding:- Timelock: A waiting period measured in blocks.

-- Relative time: Measured from when the swap was initiated
+- Relative time: Measured from when the swap was initiated.

-- Initiator authentication: Only the initiator can refund
+- Initiator authentication: Only the initiator can refund.

 - Waiting for the timelock to expire